SbRhubarbPie/PieBoard/Journal.md

   Went to a peach pit concert :)

 # June 6, 2025
   Spend a lot of time looking at options for attaching the screen, but I have just ended up deciding to hand solder it with wires instead of using any connectors to keep it simpler.
+I then fixed the pcb to reflect this

   **Total time spent today: 4hr**